mouwaficbdr/netflix-clone/README.md

 - **Responsive Design**: Optimized for various screen sizes and devices.
 - **Movie Browsing**: Browse and search for movies and TV shows.
 - **Movie Details**: View detailed information about each movie or TV show.
-- **Watchlist**: Add movies and TV shows to your personal watchlist.
 - **Streaming Video Player**: Simulated video playback for a realistic experience.

 ## Technologies and Libraries